facebook/docusaurus/website/docs/configuration.md

 :::tip

-There’s also a ”blog-only mode“, for those who only want to use the blog component of Docusaurus 2.
+There's also a "blog-only mode", for those who only want to use the blog component of Docusaurus 2.
 You can use the same method detailed above, except that you need to delete the `src/pages/index.js` file.
 Follow the setup instructions on [Blog-only mode](blog.md#blog-only-mode).

 :::